joaquinvanschoren/meta-learn.github.io/2020/index.md

 ## Contacts

-For any further questions, you can contact us at <info@metalearning.ml>.
+For any further questions, you can contact us at <metalearn2020@googlegroups.com>.